Commercial Auto Insurance Minnesota

 Q- Does any auto (symbol 1) include hired and non-owned?

-Ans:- Yes, it includes coverage for both hired and non-owned auto.
-Commonly, small businesses can be required to carry insurance that covers all owned, hired, and non-owned vehicles.
+Ans: Yes, it includes coverage for both hired and non-owned autos.
+Small businesses can commonly be required to carry insurance that covers all owned, hired, and non-owned vehicles.
 Any auto liability, symbol 1, covers all owned autos.
-Hired and non-owned auto is often referred to as non-owned vehicle liability or hired auto liability insurance.
+Hired and non-owned auto insurance is often referred to as non-owned vehicle liability or hired auto liability insurance.